Types of Master’s Degrees in Nursing

 Direct-entry graduate programs are designed for students with non-nursing bachelor’s or graduate degrees, allowing them to pursue a nursing master’s without a BSN.
 Each student must first take a condensed year of the BSN curriculum, pass the NCLEX-RN, and earn an RN license before advancing to the MSN portion of the program.

-These programs leverage existing college credits, especially in STEM courses, toward an MSN.
-Direct-entry programs in nursing are available online, hybrid, and on-campus.
+Consider that direct-entry programs are typically full-time and notoriously demanding, making it difficult to keep a job while enrolled.
+These programs apply existing college credits, especially in STEM courses, toward an MSN and are available online, hybrid, and on-campus.

 Dual Master’s Degree